school-doc/contributors/README.md

 # Repository Temporarily Unavailable

-This repository has been temporarily taken down due to privacy and confidentiality concerns.
+The `study` repository has been temporarily taken down due to privacy and confidentiality concerns.

 ---